Louisiana State University traditions: Football

-The south end zone in Tiger Stadium has been the scene of many memorable plays in LSU history, but it is best known for its goal line stands.
+The south end zone in Tiger Stadium is known for its goal line stands.

 The first memorable goal line stand occurred in the 1959 "Cannon's Halloween Run" game vs. Ole Miss.
 Billy Cannon returned a punt 89 yards for a touchdown, but it took a goal line stand with Warren Rabb and Billy Cannon stopping Ole Miss' Doug Elmore at the goal line with time expiring to seal the victory.
 In 1971, LSU had three goal line stands vs. Notre Dame to win 28-8.
 The most memorable of the three was the first with Notre Dame on the one-yard line, Ronnie Estay and Louis Cascio hit Notre Dame's Andy Huff at the goal line to prevent a touchdown.
 In a 1988 game vs. Texas A&M, LSU stopped the Aggies at the two-yard line despite the distraction of a bank of lights going dark midway through Texas A&M's series of plays.
 LSU's defense earned the nickname the "Lights Out Defense" following the stop.
 Other memorable goal line stands include 1985 Colorado State, 1985 Florida, 1986 North Carolina, 1986 Notre Dame, 1991 Florida State, 1992 Mississippi State and 1996 Vanderbilt.